-Petitioners Clifton E. Yarborough, Christopher D. Turner, Kelvin D. Smith, Charles S. Turner, Levy Rouse, and Timothy Catlett were joined in the proceedings below by Russell L. Overton, one of their codefendants at trial.
-Mr. Overton is petitioning this Court separately for a writ of certiorari to review the judgment of the District of Columbia Court of Appeals in this case.
+Overton's co-defendants-Charles S. Turner, Christopher D. Turner, Levy Rouse, Clifton E. Yarborough, Kelvin D. Smith, and Timothy Catlett-also appellants below, are petitioning this Court separately for a writ of certiorari to review the judgment of the District of Columbia Court of Appeals in this case.

-The United States of America is the respondent.
+Respondent is the United States of America, appellee below.